Academic Honesty Policy

 1. Introduction

-You should read this entire policy.
-Here are the three most important points, however:
+You should carefully read the full policy, but here are the three most important points:

 This is a non-exhaustive list of things considered cheating in this course: